PatronBase/omnipay-authorizenetapi/README.md

-For consistency with other Omipay Drivers, this driver *may* make an opinionated decision on how the `transactionId` is passed into the notification handler, but only after researchign how other people are handling it.
+For consistency with other Omipay Drivers, this driver *may* make an opinionated decision on how the `transactionId` is passed into the notification handler, but only after researching how other people are handling it.
 There is a front-end way to do it through an iframe, but it seems vulnerable to user manipulation to me.